- Off road parking

 Helston 4 miles.
 A charming Helston holiday cottage, converted from a 200-year old traditional Cornish granite barn, set in the peaceful and beautiful hamlet of Bodilly.
-Less than five miles from the historic market town of Helston, this Bodilly holiday cottage has an upside down layout to take advantage of the wonderful views of the restored gardens and surrounding rural landscape.
-With two bedrooms and a family bathroom, this Helston holiday home is ideal for a small family, and with a very spacious and tranquil open plan living area, all of the family can gather together in the evening to discuss the day's activities.
+Less than five miles from the historic market town of Helston, this Bodilly holiday cottage has an upside down layout to take advantage of the wonderful views of the surrounding gardens, and the tranquil, rural farmland beyond.
+With two bedrooms and a family bathroom, this Helston holiday home is ideal for a small family, and with a very spacious open plan living area, all of the family can gather together in the evening to discuss the day's activities.
 The interesting features of this historic Bodilly holiday cottage include exposed beams, thick granite stone walls and a sunny balcony.
-Set up a family tournament on the table tennis table in the stable yard at this Bodilly cottage, there is ample space in an adjacent barn to store bikes and outdoor equipment.
-Within just twenty miles of your holiday home, you can find the wonderful St Michaelís Mount at Marazion, the Falmouth Maritime Museum and a range of quaint Cornish villages including St Ives and Porthleven.
+Set up a family tournament on the table tennis table in the stable yard at this Bodilly cottage, where there is also ample space in an adjacent barn to store bikes and outdoor equipment.
+Within just twenty miles of your holiday home, you can find the wonderful St Michael’s Mount at Marazion, the Falmouth Maritime Museum and a range of quaint Cornish villages including St Ives and Porthleven.
 With all the attractions of Helston, the Lizard Peninsula and the dramatic Cornish coastal walks, this holiday cottage makes for a unique holiday destination.

 Upside down accommodation.
 Two ground floor bedrooms: 1 x double, 1 x twin.
 Ground floor bathroom with bath, shower over, basin and WC.
 Open plan first floor living area with kitchen, dining area and sitting area with balcony.
 Shared use of utility room.